ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index.md

   ```
   {: pre}

-  The directory _keys_ contains the SSH keys needed for **ibmcloud-secure-perimeter-network** to access the Vyatta.
-See the [prerequisites section](#prerequisites) for more information on the SSH keys.
+  The directory _keys_ contains the SSH keys needed for `ibmcloud-secure-perimeter-network` to access the Vyatta.
+See the [prerequisites section](#prerequisites) for more information about the SSH keys.

 ## config.json reference
 {: #reference_config_json}